mathewtrivett/tfl-graphql/docs/technical_decisions/0002-using-json-schema-in-specs.md

 ### Pros

 - We can now dynammically test schemas conform to GraphQL type definitions.
-- Our RSpec expectations can be kept short to a one liner.
+- Our RSpec expectations for schema validation can be short one liners using the `matches_response_schema(schema_path)` matcher.
-- We have valid JSON Schema that could be reused for other purposes if we need them.
+- We have valid JSON schema that could be reused for other purposes if we need them.

 ### Cons